cjburkey01/Unity-delaunay/README.md

+# THIS IS A FORK OF THE FORK FOR ARCHIVE PURPOSES
 # NOT MAINTAINED

 The original code kept crashing Unity, revealed internal core bugs in Unity.
 I tried to get Unity corp to accept / fix these, but they refused, so ...
 I found a better library to work with.